hujhax/austin-improv-wiki/Shows/GrimmNoir.md

 *GrimmNoir* is a narrative longform show takes place in a world that combines gritty, classic film noir with the fantasy world of fairy tales.
 It features a grizzled, old-school private eye who investigates a couple of 'cases' (i.e., classic fairy tales) in that world of 'noir fantasy'.

 ### Press Blurb
-Their press blurb, taken from a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>With fairy tale shows such as "Wicked" and "Into the Woods" being Broadway and touring hits, and the Noir style being popular both as a movie and play genre, our concept highlights what makes both genres special.</p>
+Their press blurb, taken from a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> With fairy tale shows such as "Wicked" and "Into the Woods" being Broadway and touring hits, and the Noir style being popular both as a movie and play genre, our concept highlights what makes both genres special.
+>
+>

-<p>It brings a gritty theme into what would normally be the fantasy world of the fairy tale.
+> It brings a gritty theme into what would normally be the fantasy world of the fairy tale.
 What would the story of Humpty Dumpty look like if it were not an accident but a murder?
 How about the domestic like of "Peter, Peter, Pumpkin Eater" who sequestered his wife in some isolated place because their relationship went sour?
-Or what was the real reason the Wolf kept destroying the Pigs' homes?</p>
+Or what was the real reason the Wolf kept destroying the Pigs' homes?
+>
+>

-<p>In our play you get more of the "why" behind certain character motives and that could create a fuller plot and experience for the audience.</p></blockquote>
+> In our play you get more of the "why" behind certain character motives and that could create a fuller plot and experience for the audience.

 ## History
 The show premiered as a *[[Shows/Free Fringe|Free Fringe]]* on 2/2/12.
 It then went on to a number of one-off performances that year, including [[Festivals/The 2012 Improvised Play Festival|The 2012 Improvised Play Festival]].